 TunnelBear has a free offering which allows 500MB of bandwidth per month.
 You can upgrade to unlimited data with two paid plans, of which the annual plan is the far more affordable and better option.
 The packages available are:

-How to choose the best VPN for Android
+How to choose the best Android VPN app

 Obviously, a dedicated Android app helps to make things as hassle-free as possible.
 Next, it should be user-friendly and yet offer enough options to allow for some tweaking (particularly for more experienced users).